GOD is Good… All the time!

-St. Helena Baptist Church – “Where Every Member is a Minister”, is in its 50th year of ministry.
+St. Helena Baptist Church – “Where Every Member is a Minister”,.
 Today the church has a unique standing within the community.
 It sees itself as being a lighthouse to the island and a missionary vehicle to the whole world.

 The present St. Helena Baptist Church may well be considered a “resurrected” church for a flourishing Anglican and Baptist work was on these islands from the 1720’s until November 1861 when the Civil War began.
 After 1865, all churches were deeded to freed slaves and 100 years passed before several dedicated families began a new Baptist Church on St. Helena Island.
 It was born of prayer.